rsous/modernfurniture/README.md

 To have access to the development environment:

-1. Use a code editor of your preference
+1. Use an IDE of your preference

 <!-- ROADMAP -->